 Electric scooters use a powerful electric motor that allows riders to achieve decent speeds.
 Voltage refers to the amount of energy given to an electrical circuit or electronic device.
 If you are wondering why won’t my electric scooter move, there is more than voltage to consider.
-So in the case of a 24-volt electric scooter, will receive 24 volts of power from the integrated lithium battery.
-This power is then converted into forward thrust to the electric motor.
+So, in the case of a 24-volt electric scooter, will receive 24 volts of power from the integrated lithium battery.
+This power is then converted into forwarding thrust to the electric motor.

 24-volt electric scooters tend to cost a bit less than 12-volt scooters.
 Why?
 It all has to do with wiring and power.
 Increasing the voltage of an electrical system causes a reduction in the current needed to operate successfully.
 This means that there will have to be less wiring to consider and an overall decrease in electrical components.
 The end result?
 A less expensive volt motor scooter.

 Just as with cost, 24-volt electric scooters tend to be lighter than their 12-volt counterparts.
 This is, again, due to the fact that there will be fewer electrical components and less wiring running throughout the interior of the scooter.
-It is for this reason when consumers consider whether or not to buy an electric scooter vs an electric moped bike, they will find that many of the latter features 24-volt electrical wiring.
+It is for this reason when consumers consider whether or not to buy an electric scooter vs an electric moped bike, they will find that many of the latter feature 24-volt electrical wiring.
 Keeping things light is never a bad thing.

 Many 24-volt electric scooters use something called a trickle-charge system, meaning the batteries are essentially two 12-volt varieties strung together.
-The benefit to this?
+The benefit of this?
 If one dies, you won’t have to go in for a replacement.
 You can keep riding on the remaining battery.